MayurKasidariya/IdentityServerDemo/README.md

         public string Summary { get; set; }
     }
     ```
-    This API is secure with `Bearer-Authentication` so we need to provide Baarer token with api call so one service is configured in code call `TokenService`, if you don't want to add token seervice you can directly call `TokenService.cs` code in controller.
+    This API is secure with `Bearer-Authentication` so we need to provide Bearer token with API call so one service is configured in code call `TokenService`, if you don't want to add token service you can directly call `TokenService.cs` code in the controller.
-    TokenService having class which having method for generate token and Interface which is use for inject in HomeController.cs, you can find both class and interface file in `Services` Directory of `IdsWebApp`.
+    TokenService having a class that has a method for generating token and Interface which is used for injecting in HomeController.cs, you can find both class and interface file in `Services` Directory of `IdsWebApp`.
-    Token Service class use IdentityServerSettings for generating token so we import IdentityServerSettings in project using service
+    Token Service class use IdentityServerSettings for generating token so we import IdentityServerSettings in the project using service
-    for that class is created and IdentityServerSettings data is from `appsettings.json` file of project `IdsWebApp`.
+    for that class is created and IdentityServerSettings data is from the `appsettings.json` file of project `IdsWebApp`.

     ### appsettings.json
         ```json